Genre (Westworld): Plot summary

 Serac recounts the creation of Rehoboam: after he and his brother Jean witnessed the nuclear destruction of Paris, the two created a system to predict and control human behavior to avoid similar catastrophes.
 For seed data, they partnered with Incite's Liam Dempsey Sr., who was more interested in using the system to make money.
 Serac found that Rehoboam identified high-risk individuals like Jean that could disrupt future events, and secured them in a secret facility.
 He justifies this to Dempsey by saying that Jean had planned to kill Dempsey.
 Serac kills Dempsey himself sometime later, staging his death in a plane crash.
 In the present, Serac begins controlling governments around the world by sharing information from Rehoboam.

 In the present, Dolores and Caleb escort Liam to safety as Serac's forces hunt them.
 Liam attempts to escape and injects Caleb with "genre", a hallucinogenic drug that makes Caleb experience the world through several film genres.
 Dolores convinces Liam to give her his private key to Rehoboam to aid in their escape.
 They meet up with Ash and Giggles to help with protecting Liam.

 Meanwhile, Martin has taken Bernard to Incite headquarters, where Rehoboam is housed.
 Martin uses Liam's key to access the records on Serac to send them to Dolores.
-He then sends out Rehoboam's data on every person in the world to themselves.
-Chaos quickly spreads across the globe as people learn Rehoboam has been used to control their lives.
-Ashley appears to help rescue Bernard from Martin, but Martin knows he is no longer necessary to Dolores' plan and tells them to pursue Serac's secret facilities.
+She uses it as a weapon against humans, directing Martin to send out Rehoboam's data on every person in the world to themselves.
+Death and destruction quickly spreads across the globe as people learn Rehoboam has been used to control their lives.
+Ashley arrives to help rescue Bernard from Martin, but Martin knows he is no longer necessary to Dolores' plan and tells them to pursue Serac's secret facilities.
 When Serac's security questions Martin, he detonates a bomb and kills them and Serac's assistant, Martel.

 Dolores and Caleb continue on to a local airport, with Liam, Ash, and Giggles in tow.
 Dolores tells Caleb that with Martin dead, they no longer need Liam, and Caleb struggles with what to do.
 Angered by the data held by Rehoboam, Ash fatally shoots Liam, and she and Giggles leave.
 Liam mumbles about Caleb's past as he dies, and Caleb experiences several confusing visions related to his military days.
 As the plane prepares to leave, Dolores reviews records of Serac's memories from Incite's database.
 She allows Serac to contact and taunt her, but she tells him she has all she needs before cutting communications.